Skip to main content

 Pillar 2: BUCK Escrow Is Inside the Same Atomic Call

-The proof check, the BUCK pull, and the commitment append all live in the same Notes.mint function.
+The proof check, the BUCK pull, and the root advancement all live in the same Notes.mint function.
 An EVM transaction is all-or-nothing: the only two outcomes are "the entire call's state changes commit" or "the entire call's state changes revert".

 This means Alice cannot, for instance: